thaikolja/discord-cocobot/README.md

 [^1]: Using `.` works only if the current directory is completely empty.
 If not, leave don't use it and use `mv ./discord-bot/{*,.*} ../`
 [^2]: Keep your `.env` file secret and remember to add it to the `.gitignore` file.
 [^3]: Uses Perplexity's AI LLM "Sonar Pro" and can produce inaccuracies.
+[^ 4]: Since `v2.2.0`, this is being handled by *Gemini 2.0 Flash Lite.* An API key is required, but usage of up to a million tokens is free.